team-alembic/ash_authentication_phoenix/documentation/tutorials/get-started.md

   # ...
 ```

-## Accounts Api and Resources
+## Accounts Domain and Resources

-We need to create an `Accounts` Api in our application to provide a `User` and a `Token` resource.
+We need to create an `Accounts` domain in our application to provide a `User` and a `Token` resource.
 Strictly speaking we don't need the `Token` resource for just the login with a password.
 But we'll need it later (e.g. for the password reset) so we just create it now while we are here.

+Although we are using User in the example, you can name your resource anything you need, for instance Admin.
+The `current_*` assign will be inferred from it.
+User will make `current_user` available, Admin will make `current_admin` available.

 At the end we should have the following directory structure: